PetrusZ/GentooConfig/README.md

-### Backup for gentoo, i3, vim and personal configure files
+### Backup for gentoo, i3, vim and personal config files

 #### Related: